Do you understand your company’s marketing performance? Do you know what makes your brand’s marketing efforts successful?

 Visitors can get to your website organically or through paid means.
-Organic traffic gets to your website through organic search, while paid traffic lands to your website after paying for advertising promotions on search engines.
-You will need CRM or CMS integrated tools like Google Analytics to measure this.
+Organic traffic gets to your website through organic search, while paid traffic lands on your website after paying for advertising promotions on search engines.
+You will need CRM or CMS-integrated tools like Google Analytics to measure this.

 Web traffic analytics will reveal important issues, such as:

 - Average session duration

 Has your sales team closed a lot of deals?
 The main goal of your growth marketing strategy is to close as many deals as possible, and this ratio describes how many prospects your sales team managed to convert into customers.

 Compare your current close ratio with what you achieved the previous year?
 Is it higher or lower, and what can you do to improve it?

 Social media marketing is a great strategy to connect with your audience on the platforms they spend most of their time.
 Distributing your content on social media will help you reach more people and increase your brand awareness.